andresgbecerra/co-induction-anguar/Interview/CSharp.md

 - C# is a type-safe language, and the C# compiler guarantees that values stored in variables are always of the appropriate type.
 - The value of a variable can be changed through assignment or through use of the ++ and -- operators.

+> **var** is a keyword, it is used to declare an implicit type variable, that specifies the type of a variable based on initial value.

 [Back](#content)